janfuhrer/it-security-docs/docs/themes/Public Key Infrastructure.md

 - PKCS#10 **Certificate Request syntax Standard** over TLS or PKCS#7 Cryptography Message Syntax
 - **Simple Certificate Enrollment Protocol** (SCEP) from Cisco used for certificate auto-enrollment for network devices (Today used by Mobile Device Management (MDM) solutions)
 - Microsoft **Auto-Enrollment process** for Domain integrated Entities
-	- *GPT:* This is a feature provided in a Microsoft Active Directory (AD) environment.
+	- *GPT: This is a feature provided in a Microsoft Active Directory (AD) environment.
 The Auto-Enrollment process allows for the automated enrollment and renewal of certificates for domain-joined entities (such as user accounts and computer accounts) in an AD domain.
 This process is driven by Group Policy and uses the underlying Microsoft Certificate Services (a role in Windows Server) to issue the certificates.
-The types of certificates that can be auto-enrolled, and to whom, are controlled by the certificate templates configured on the Certificate Services server.
+The types of certificates that can be auto-enrolled, and to whom, are controlled by the certificate templates configured on the Certificate Services server.*
-- **Certificate Requrest Message Format** (CRMF)
+- **Certificate Request Message Format** (CRMF)
-	- *GPT:* Defined in RFC 4211, CRMF is a part of the Certificate Management Protocol (CMP).
+	- *GPT: Defined in RFC 4211, CRMF is a part of the Certificate Management Protocol (CMP).
 It's a syntax used to convey a request for a certificate to a Certificate Authority (CA) in certain PKI implementations.
-CRMF is often used in conjunction with PKCS#10 (Public Key Cryptography Standards #10), another standard used for certificate request syntax.
+CRMF is often used in conjunction with PKCS#10 (Public Key Cryptography Standards #10), another standard used for certificate request syntax.*

 ## Certificate Management Protocol (CMP)